Social Assessment is great for improving employee performance, particularly soft skills.

 Social assessment is a great tool for allowing employees to gain valuable insights into their performance on a day-to-day basis.
 Feedback is the key.

 Unlike comprehensive, 360-degree annual reviews, social assessment is all about enabling constructive feedback on demonstrations of skill—using video for social assessment is especially beneficial in the workplace—that allows for conversations around all kinds of deliverables, as well as for iterative improvement of employee performance.
-That feedback can come from different groups within your organisation, each with its own benefits.
+That feedback can come from different groups within your organization, each with its own benefits.

 One of the easiest ways for employees to get feedback quickly is from their peers.
 Peer-to-peer feedback often focuses on personal examples and appreciation for demonstration of skills— “here’s something that worked for me” or “I like how you did X.”

 A drawback of peer-to-peer feedback is the difficulty employees can have in soliciting a meaningful critique—especially if peers are concerned about how their feedback might be received and possibly damaging peer relationships.
 Focusing on how feedback should be structured and building a culture of trust where negative feedback can be received in the interest of growth are ways to improve the quality of peer critique.